 Despite 1927 terminating rather abruptly for Harry and Marjorie, the first few months of the year would provide critical events in the war on Revolutionary Communism.

 Within 48 hours of their discovery, the bodies of Harry and Marjorie were buried together in the one grave in St Edmund’s Parish Churchyard.
 The church, dedicated to a long dead Anglian martyr who had failed to renounce his faith after defeat by the marauding Heathen Danes, was situated in a hollow, little more than a mile from the wild, craggy hillside on which they died.
 A small crowd of relatives and well meaning villagers had assembled beneath the shadow of a spreading elm where the white surpliced clergyman, Reverend E.W.
 Hobson held a special graveside service in accordance with the law on suicides that forbade such things in church.
 Nothing was offered in the way of eulogies and no hymns were sung, the mourners having to make do with the energy of last month’s Christmas carols still echoing around on the peaks.

-Harry’s coffin was lowered into the grave first, followed by his sweetheart Marjorie who was laid immediately on top.
+Harry’s coffin was lowered into the grave first, followed by his sweetheart Marjorie who was laid immediately on top of him.
 Beneath a tribute of gaunt trees and huddled sympathies, Fred Bannister bowed his head.

 A subsequent search of the cave by locals, in the days prior to their burial, had revealed a woman’s brooch in rolled gold with a common red stone inset.
 Another bottle of poison was also found with the name of ‘Boots Cash Chemist Manchester’ on the label.

 Among the more mysterious items were a large quantity of burnt papers.
 Although the fragments included a large quantity of burnt newspaper, clearly destroyed for warmth, some of the charred remains had been letters (Sheffield Independent 11 January 1927, p.6)